muonium/artworks/README.md

-Folder names with 'byMuonium' mean that the content in them has been made by us :)
+Folders named 'byMuonium' mean that the content in them has been made by us :)